BigOokie/SkiPi/README.md

 * Timezone.
 * Keyboard.
 * Password (suggest changing this from the default!).
+* Enable SSH access - if you havent enabled it already using the `ssh` file.
+SSH settings are found in Interfacing Options > SSH.

-* Enable SSH access (Interfacing Options > SSH > Yes > Ok).
-Do your research and harden your Pi before making it accessable to the public internet - I dont cover how to do this here.
+**Note:** SSH is a very powerful tool and is used to remotly access your Pi.
+Do your research and harden your Pi before making it accessable to any public network - I don’t cover how to do this here.

-### Remove pre-installed Golang
+### Remove pre-installed Golang.
-Use the following commands to remove any pre-installed versions of `GoLang` from the Pi - seems it may not be installed by default, but no harm in running this anyway:
+The following commands can be used to remove any pre-installed versions of `GoLang` from the Pi - seems it may not be installed by default, but no harm in running this anyway:
 ```
 sudo apt-get remove golang
 sudo apt autoremove